FI New York

 Mr Markus Heinze is the Executive Director of Franciscans International.

-After joining the Friar Minors (OFM) in 1980, Mr Heinze studied Theology in Freiburg (Germany) and Luzern (Switzerland).
+After joining the Friars Minor (OFM) in 1980, Mr Heinze studied Theology in Freiburg (Germany) and Luzern (Switzerland).
 After a stint as a parish priest in Salmünster (Germany), he moved to Frankfurt where, for almost twenty years, he engaged in social work.
 This spanned from supporting children and youth from migrant families, to voluntary pastoral work in prisons, in houses hosting people with HIV/AIDS, and in homeless centres.

 From 2003 to 2010 Mr Heinze served as the Coordinator for Justice, Peace and Integrity of Creation (JPIC) for the Friars Minor in Western Europe and globally as part of the Animation Committee for JPIC.
 In the same period, he was also appointed as a member of the International Board of Directors of Franciscans International.